MicrosoftDocs/security/security-docs/engineering/Disable-Legacy-TLS.md

     certificates to my customers?

-You can leverage this feature to meet the needs of large groups of customers – those with an obligation to use TLS 1.2+, and those still working on the migration away from TLS 1.0, all without additional hardware expenditure.
-In addition to today’s availability of per-certificate TLS version binding in Windows Server 2019, Microsoft will look to make Disable Legacy TLS available across its online services based on customer demand.
+You can leverage this feature to meet the needs of large groups of customers – those with an obligation to use TLS 1.2+ and those still working on the migration away from TLS 1.0, all without additional hardware expenditure.
+In addition to today's availability of per-certificate TLS version binding in Windows Server 2019, Microsoft will look to make Disable Legacy TLS available across its online services based on customer demand.